Our Ministry and Staff

 Tracey Hickey, Lead Youth Adviser

-Our new hire as Lead Youth Adviser, Tracey Hickey, will work with the volunteer advisers and youth to coordinate activities and she’ll provide continuity for the group.
+Our Lead Youth Adviser, Tracey Hickey, works with the volunteer advisers and youth to coordinate activities and provide continuity for the group.
 Tracey has a wide range of volunteer experiences including social justice projects and facilitating the Our Whole Lives program at the elementary and 7th/8th grade levels here at Albany UU.
 She is a Pennsylvania native working toward her Master of Social Work degree at SUNY Albany.
-She is excited to bring her background in social justice, writing and the arts to her work with youth at Albany UU.
-Tracey lives in Pine Hills with her boyfriend and two perfect cats.
+She brings her background in social justice, writing and the arts to her work with youth at Albany UU.
+Tracey lives in Pine Hills with her fiancé and two perfect cats.